Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Long-term scenarios (2028-2035)

-In the long term, the metaverse could become a critical digital infrastructure, similar to today's internet.
-The successful integration of AI, improved hardware, and new use cases could lead to broader adoption.
+In the long term, the metaverse could become a crucial digital infrastructure, much like today's internet.
+The successful integration of AI, improved hardware, and new use cases could lead to wider adoption.
 Blockchain-based digital economies could enable new business models.

 Gartner predicts that the metaverse will enter a consolidation phase over the next five to ten years.
 During this time, practical applications will become established and the market will stabilize.

-The success of the metaverse depends on several critical factors: developing more user-friendly hardware, creating compelling content, addressing privacy concerns, and developing sustainable business models.
-The risk of complete failure remains, especially if the technological and societal challenges are not addressed.
+The success of the metaverse depends on several critical factors: the development of more user-friendly hardware, the creation of compelling content, the resolution of privacy issues, and the development of sustainable business models.
+The risk of complete failure remains, particularly if the technological and societal challenges are not addressed.

-- Napster Metaverse: Napster is sold to Infinite Reality for $ 207 million and converted into a Metaverse platform
+- Napster Metaverse: Napster is sold to Infinite Reality for $207 million and transformed into the Metaverse platform

-The great metaverse promise of 2021 has now given way to a more sober reality.
-The initial euphoria gave way to the realization that the technology is not yet mature enough to meet the lofty expectations.
-Meta's billion-dollar losses, weak user numbers, and declining VR sales clearly demonstrate that the consumer metaverse is still far from being suitable for mass adoption.
+The grand promise of the Metaverse in 2021 has given way to a more sobering reality.
+The initial euphoria has been replaced by the realization that the technology is not yet mature enough to meet the lofty expectations.
+Meta's billion-dollar losses, weak user numbers, and declining VR sales clearly demonstrate that the consumer Metaverse is still far from being ready for mass adoption.

-Nevertheless, it would be premature to completely write off the metaverse.
+Nevertheless, it would be premature to completely dismiss the metaverse.
 The industrial metaverse is already demonstrating concrete use cases and added value.
-The gaming sector is proving to be a growth driver, and the integration of artificial intelligence is opening up new opportunities.
-Long-term market forecasts remain optimistic despite the current challenges.
+The gaming sector is proving to be a growth engine, and the integration of artificial intelligence is opening up new possibilities.
+Despite the current challenges, long-term market forecasts remain optimistic.

-The current state of the metaverse reflects the typical trajectory of technological innovation: initial hyperbole is followed by a "valley of disappointment" before practical applications become established.
+The current state of the metaverse reflects the typical trajectory of technological innovation: after initial hype comes the "trough of disillusionment" before practical applications become established.
 The metaverse is currently in precisely this phase.
 Whether and when a breakthrough will occur depends on whether the fundamental technological, economic, and societal challenges can be resolved.

-The future of the metaverse likely lies not in a single, all-encompassing virtual world, but in specialized applications for various areas such as industry, education, gaming, and social interaction.
-The coming years will show whether this vision can become reality or whether the metaverse will go down in history as one of the biggest technology hypes.
+The future of the metaverse likely lies not in a single, all-encompassing virtual world, but in specialized applications for various fields such as industry, education, gaming, and social interaction.
+The coming years will show whether this vision can become reality or whether the metaverse will go down in history as one of the biggest technological hype stories.

 ☑️ SME support in strategy, consulting, planning and implementation